 5. Add Another Tier to Your Cooler

 Small stackable shelves typically used to add extra tiers to cabinets can also work in coolers.
 They’re great for raising foods such as cheese, fruits, or sandwiches to prevent them from getting wet in melting ice; they can also be used to keep beverages separate.

 Food stays colder the more contents that are inside the cooler.
-So don’t break out the 65-quart cooler for a few sandwiches.
-You don’t need a different sized cooler for every amount of food, but try to use the cooler that best fits your haul.
+So don’t break out the big cooler for just a few sandwiches.
+You don’t need a different-size cooler for every amount of food, but try to use the cooler that best fits your haul.